mnelson4/yet-another-related-posts-plugin/readme.txt

 	* Added Serbian (`sr_RS`) by [Zarko Zivkovic](http://www.zarkozivkovic.com/)
 * Clarified readme to require WordPress 3.1
 * PHP 5.3+: replaced an instance of `ereg_replace`
+* [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-warning-invalid-argument-supplied-for-foreach): sometimes a warning was printed on upgrade from YARPP < 3.4.4

 = 3.5.1 =
 * [Bugfix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-catchable-fatal-error-object-of-class-stdclass-could-not-be-converted-to-string): change `$yarpp->get_post_types()` to return array of names by default
 * Ensure that all supported post types are used when "display results from all post types" is set